Alaska's Bears Photography Tour

 Small Group = Fun and Learning!

 • We will be taken around in ATV-pulled carts through pristine scenery - much fun and a great way to cover distances while looking for bears.
-With our experienced guides we'll find the bears quickly, giving us more time for photography.

 • With the digital projector and flat-screen TV in the lodge's comfortable living room, we are set for viewing our images, another learning opportunity.